Social Impact Campaign

 COLGATE WOMEN’S GAMES

 Colgate Women’s Games, is the nation’s largest amateur track series open to all girls from elementary school through college and beyond.
 Brooklyn’s Fred Thompson founded the games in 1974 with the generous support of the Colgate-Palmolive Company, which has remained the program’s title sponsor for more than four decades.
-People can go now to CWG.com to sign up for updates and to learn more, ahead of Registration which opens in the Fall.
+People can go now to colgatewomensgames.com to sign up for updates and to learn more, ahead of registration which opens in the Fall.

 JEUNESS TRACK CLUB